vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h3>Pipedrive</h3>

-Pipedrive is a sales-focused CRM designed to help businesses visualize their sales processes, track deals, and close more efficiently.
+<a href="https://www.pipedrive.com/" role="link" target="_blanck">Pipedrive</a> is a sales-focused CRM designed to help businesses visualize their sales processes, track deals, and close more efficiently.
 With its intuitive pipeline view, Pipedrive ensures sales teams stay organized and focused on converting leads into customers.

 If you’re transitioning from basic tools to a more sales-specific platform, Pipedrive’s straightforward interface makes it an excellent choice for small and medium-sized teams.